QPixel/FNRewardClaimer/ReadMe.md

 ### How to configure

+1. Make a copy of config.template.json and rename it to config.json
-1. Open up the config.json file in src
+2. Open up the config.json
-2. Insert your Credentials and Prefix (default prefix is &)
+3. Insert your Credentials and Prefix (default prefix is &)
-3. Save and run the bot using the instructions above
+4. Save and run the bot using the instructions above

 ---

 ## Warning..

-This program has a dependency that uses puppeteer to login in.
-You must run this first on a OS that has GUI Support, then you can copy the files to a server.

 #### I am not responsible for any BANNED accounts...
 ## Dependencies

 - [Axios](https://www.npmjs.com/package/axios)